mango-mises/mango-mises.github.io/_posts/2025-01-18-integrity-matters.md

 2. An event may causally depend on multiple independent events.
 This is a node with several parents.
 3. Two events cannot causally depend on each other.

 While the context is not yet relevant, in ours, events correspond to blocks.
 Each view of the world has its own DAG, encoding known information.
-Since causality is absolute, all such DAGs are consistent in the sense that their superposition is also a DAG, corresponding to the union of information from constituent views.
+Since causality is absolute, all such (honestly constructed!)
+DAGs are consistent in the sense that their superposition is also a DAG, corresponding to the union of information from constituent views.
 Note the stark contrast to possible conflicting views of e.g. the longest/heaviest chain.
-In my opinion, such discrepancies hint that ordering must be founded on full information, i.e the entire ambient DAG as opposed to arbitrarily chosen substructures.
+Such discrepancies hint that ordering must be founded on full information, i.e the entire ambient DAG as opposed to arbitrarily chosen substructures.

 The canonical DAG structure of causality relations precludes inherent bias in favor of sequential monopolies.
 In our distributed ledger context, there's a very compelling argument _against_ sequential monopolies - they are hugely centralized by definition.
 In the next section we'll distill this principled intuition into strong arguments in favor of _wide DAGs_ for the sake of social integrity.